-My research interests center on conflict, state formation, and development, especially in Sub-Saharan Africa.
+My research interests center on political violence, ethnic conflict, and subnational state formation, especially in Sub-Saharan Africa.
 The following lists my ongoing research projects.

 How Insurgency Begins

 This book project -- along with related articles, including one in Comparative Political Studies and another forthcoming in International Organization -- examines rebel groups’ formative initial stages, when some nascent groups are defeated while others go on to become viable challengers to central governments.
 The former was honored with the annual award for Best Article published in CPS.

 The central argument of the book manuscript is that rebel groups can form almost anywhere in weak states – and do so more frequently than most research recognizes – and that kinship networks among civilians where rebels launch importantly influence whether nascent rebel groups become viable fighting forces.
-This is the case because of how kinship networks shape the spread of, and level of trust in, rumors and propaganda about nascent rebels.
+This is the case because of how kinship networks shape the spread of trusted rumors about nascent rebels.

 Active research on a wide range of political contexts centers on ethnicity`s role in collective action.
 Many theories posit that information flows more easily in ethnically homogeneous areas, facilitating collective action, because social networks among co- ethnics are denser.
 Although this characterization is ubiquitous, little empirical work assesses it.
-Through a novel field experiment with co-author Jenn Larson in a matched pair of villages in rural Uganda, this project directly examines word-of-mouth information spread and its relationship to ethnic diversity and networks.
+Through a novel field experiment with co-author Jenn Larson in a matched pair of villages in rural Uganda, this project directly examines word-of-mouth information spread.

-While to date this project has been a small study of two villages, it provides a rare, direct look at the process of information transmission in rural societies, and provides clues about why information and resulting behavioral change may spread more easily in less diverse areas.
-In working paper (with Jenn and Pedro Rodriguez), we examine why only some people acted on the information they received.
+This project provides a rare, direct look at the process of information transmission in rural societies, and why news and behavioral change may spread more easily in less diverse areas.
+In a working paper (with Jenn and Pedro Rodriguez), we examine why only some people acted on the information they received.
 In another paper, Jenn and I discuss how to collect network data in the field.
 In the future, we plan to broaden the study to a larger sample of villages.